vernamlab/1-0-shades-of-UC/README.md

 ## 📄 Description

 - **`datasets/`**
-  Contains image data used for photonic analysis of triggered combinational blocks.
-Each subfolder represents a unique trigger pattern or logic function (`block_x`, `block_y`, `block_u`).
+  Contains image data used for photonic analysis of UC blocks.
+Each subfolder represents a unique UC block (`block_x`, `block_y`, `block_u`).
+Each of them contains the images required to form the bag of features for that block.

 - **`attack_circuits/`**
-  Includes two circuit-level illustrations:
-  - `c17_attack.png`: Demonstrates UC trigger embedded in the ISCAS-85 `c17` benchmark.
-  - `adder_1bit_attack.png`: UC trigger embedded in a simple 1-bit ripple-carry adder.
+  Each subfolder contains a dataset of images used to carry out attacks on a specific UC implementation of a circuit.

 ---